stevahnes/figma-plugins/packages/figma-page-clone/README.md

   - Pro-tip: you can pre-select the frames you want to clone before launching the plugin
 - Choose a destination page, or select New Page and name the page to be created
 - Options available:
-  - Make in-page copies of required master components
+  - Detach instances
-    - Useful if changes on original master components should not affect cloned instances
+    - Useful if changes on original file should not affect cloned file
-    - Copies of master components are automatically grouped and hidden
   - Overwrite existing frames with the same name (if you choose to clone to an existing page)
   - Remove hidden layers
   - Automatically lock all frames